jambit/wdio-cucumber-selected-steps/README.md

   - This makes sentences more readable for non-developers.
   - This allows to change selectors at one place rather than in multiple `.feature` files when the selectors change.
   - You can even combine multiple selector names in the sentences to select child elements.
-    - for example: `'User Table -> User Row X -> Role Coumn` (where each of the parts separated by " -> " are individual selectors)
+    - for example: `'User Table -> User Row X -> Role Column` (where each of the parts separated by " -> " are individual selectors)
 - Values extracted from the regular expression are passed through converters before they are passed to the callback.
   - For example to convert text to boolean, integer or floating point values.
   - `string`, `int`, `float`, `bool`, `selector`, `element` and `elements` are supported out of the box.